 Important Things to Know About Begging

-Sadly, there is often more than meets the eye about begging in India.
+Why are so many people begging?
+Aren't there any organizations to help them?
+Sadly, there is more than meets the eye when it comes to begging in India.

 Quite a bit of welfare work in India has been directed at reducing begging, including provided beggars with jobs, with varying degrees of success.
 The most common problem is that the beggars are so used to begging that they actually prefer not to work.
 In addition, many of them make more money from begging that what they would if they did work.